Skip to contents

 Computing Functional Diversity metrics

-For the sake of the example we included a function in funbiogeo to compute Community-Weighted Mean (CWM, Garnier et al. 2004) named fb_cwm().
+For the sake of the example, we included a function in funbiogeo to compute Community-Weighted Mean (CWM, Garnier et al. 2004) named fb_cwm().
 The CWM is the abundance-weighted average trait per site.
-We’ll be using it in the following section we’ll then show another example computing functional diversity indices using the fundiversity package.
+We’ll be using it in the following section, then we’ll then show another example computing functional diversity indices using the mFD package.

 Community-Weighted Mean (CWM)